denoland/manual/node/compatibility_mode.md

 > ⚠️ Notice that ESLint is run with limited set of permissions.
 We only give it
 > access to the read from the file system, write to current directory and access
 > environmental variables.
-Programs run in compatility mode are subject to
+Programs run in compatibility mode are subject to
 > Deno's permission model.

 ## How does it work?